-I for one have no intention of choosing my paint colors based on statistical data that I do not presently remember the source of.
+I for one have no intention of choosing my paint colors based on statistical data.
 I do admit, however, that I spend a lot of time thinking about things like this.
 In fact it crosses my mind each time I unload a very murky brownish mustard color off my paintbrush.
 I am a painter who loves color and puts a lot of meaning into the colors I choose and the emotional effects they will have on the viewer.
 So I can't really help it.

 Anyway it turns out, and I am happy to report, that in the theme of trying new things, along with planning my trip to Italy, the crisis of happy or unhappy and brown versus blue is currently being solved, at least temporarily, with plans for a new series of paintings... all in black and white.